 Our second design is similar to a mechanical eraser.
-Teeth are cut running down the length of the tube where a complimentary bar can lock into place.
+Teeth are cut running down the length of the tube into which a complimentary bar can lock.
 The device uses a button to advance the plunger.
-A bar that locks into each increment and is pushed down while the user slides the button forward to the next increment, then the button is let up and the bar locks into the next increment.
-This device uses a spring for the locking bar and a pliable material for the button.
-The increment size would depend on the amount of teeth cut; this amount could be easily changed to fit our client's specifications on increment size.
+A spring that locks into each increment is pushed down while the user slides the button forward to the next increment, and when the button is let up the spring locks into the next increment.
+The increment size would depend on the spacing of the teeth; this could be easily changed to fit our client's specifications on increment size.